nodejs/node/COLLABORATOR_GUIDE.md

 a Node.js release should be listed prominently in the "Notable Changes" section of the release notes.

-### Involving the CTC
+### Involving the TSC

-Collaborators may opt to elevate pull requests or issues to the CTC for discussion by assigning the `ctc-review` label.
+Collaborators may opt to elevate pull requests or issues to the TSC for discussion by assigning the `tsc-review` label.
 This should be done where a pull request:

 - has a significant impact on the codebase,